1949 - 1992

 murder story

 On December 10, 1979, Donald Harding committed a robbery and murder in Dallas, Texas.
 He killed 27-year-old Stanton Winston Blanton in his apartment.
+On December 18 Harding stole a vehicle and identification from Ronald Svetgoff, documents he used repeatedly to conceal his identity as he traveled and committed further robberies.
 After this, he traveled to California, where he continued his crime spree.

 On January 3, 1980, in South Lake Tahoe, California, he entered the hotel room of Charles Dickerson, a 35-year-old man.
 Harding robbed Dickerson and left him bound and gagged.
 Dickerson was later found dead due to suffocation caused by the gag.